 |Polycystic Ovarian Syndrome (PCOS)||Chandraprabha Vati, Sukumaram Kashayam|

-Ashokarishta is POSSIBLY SAFE and WELL-TOLERATED in most women.
+Ashokarishta might be POSSIBLY SAFE in most women.
 Some women may feel burning sensation after taking this remedy, but this side effect occurs only in women suffering with acidity or heartburn.

 Ashokarishta Side Effects

 The most common side effect of Ashokarishta is delayed menstruation.